 Magnetic resonance imaging (MRI), also known as magnetic resonance imaging, is an imaging technique that uses magnetic fields to create precise images of organs and tissue in the body.
 This radiation-free procedure is particularly gentle and offers excellent image quality for numerous medical diagnoses.

-1.1 Definition and function of an MRI machine
+1.1 Definition and function of an MRI scanner

 Some of the leading manufacturers have specialized in certain technologies:

-• Hitachi: Focused on open MRI systems for claustrophobic or overweight patients.
+- Hitachi: Focused on open MRI scanners for claustrophobic or overweight patients.

 There are two main types of MRI machines that fulfill different requirements: